Required Minimum Distributions: Planning Ahead to Minimize the Tax Hit

 Withdraw only what you need, when you need it

-Thanks to SECURE 2.0, the RMD starting age is now 73 for anyone born between 1951 and 1959, and will rise to 75 for those born in 1960 or later.
+SECURE 2.0 set the RMD starting age at 73 for anyone born between 1951 and 1959.
+For people born in 1960 or later, it rises to 75 starting in 2033.
 Your first RMD must be taken by April 1 of the year following the year you turn 73.
 After that, each year’s RMD is due by December 31.

-Delaying your first RMD to April 1 of the following year might seem attractive, but it forces you to take two RMDs in the same calendar year—your delayed first-year distribution plus your second-year distribution by December 31.
-For someone with a $1 million IRA, that’s roughly $75,000 of taxable income in a single year instead of $38,000 spread across two years.
+That April 1 deadline for the first year sounds generous, but there’s a catch.
+Delaying forces you to take two RMDs in the same calendar year: the delayed first-year distribution plus the second-year distribution by December 31.
+For someone with a $1 million IRA, that’s roughly $75,000 of taxable income in a single year instead of about $38,000 spread across two.

 RMDs don’t exist in isolation.
-They stack on top of your other income—Social Security benefits, pensions, part-time work, investment income—potentially pushing you into higher tax brackets.
-A $50,000 RMD might be taxed at 22% or 24% federally, not the 12% bracket you’d face on your first dollars of income.
+They stack on top of Social Security benefits, pensions, part-time earnings, and investment income.
+A $50,000 RMD might land in the 22% or 24% federal bracket, not the 12% bracket you’d face on your first dollars of income.

-Even worse, higher income can trigger Medicare’s Income-Related Monthly Adjustment Amount (IRMAA), adding hundreds of dollars per month to your Part B and Part D premiums.
-Unlike taxes, which are based on the current year, IRMAA looks back two years—so a single high-income year can haunt you with higher premiums well into the future.
+And higher income can trigger Medicare’s Income-Related Monthly Adjustment Amount (IRMAA), adding hundreds per month to Part B and Part D premiums.
+Unlike taxes, IRMAA uses a two-year lookback.
+A single high-income year in 2024 means higher Medicare premiums in 2026.
+For married couples filing jointly, crossing the $218,000 MAGI threshold (2026 IRMAA, based on 2024 income) adds about $974 per year per person in Part B surcharges alone.

-If you have multiple traditional IRAs, you calculate a separate RMD for each account—but you can withdraw the total from any combination of IRAs you choose.
-This gives you flexibility to drain one account while preserving another, or to take distributions from whichever account has underperformed.
-However, 401(k)s don’t aggregate with IRAs: each 401(k) requires its own separate distribution.
+If you own multiple traditional IRAs, you calculate a separate RMD for each account but can take the total from whichever combination of IRAs you choose.
+That gives you flexibility to drain one account while preserving another.
+However, 401(k)s don’t aggregate with IRAs.
+Each 401(k) requires its own separate distribution.

 RMD = Account Balance (Dec 31 prior year) ÷ Distribution Period

 The distribution period comes from the IRS Uniform Lifetime Table, which assumes a beneficiary exactly 10 years younger than you.
-If your spouse is your sole beneficiary and is more than 10 years younger, you use the Joint Life Expectancy Table for a smaller RMD.
+If your spouse is your sole beneficiary and more than 10 years younger, you use the Joint Life Expectancy Table instead, which produces a smaller RMD.

 Each year, you divide your December 31 account balance by the distribution period for your age.
-As you age, the divisor shrinks—meaning the percentage you must withdraw increases steadily.
+As you age, the divisor shrinks.
+So the percentage you must withdraw goes up whether you need the money or not.

 | Age | Starting Balance | RMD | Year-End Balance |